 The City of Palo Alto chose the home of their namesake tree “El Palo Alto” as the venue for their greener picnic.
 J. Pearce Mitchell Park, known more commonly as Mitchell Park, has over 21 acres that include sprawling lawns, picnic areas, and plenty of accommodations (like the Magical Bridge Playground, see video below) for people of all ages and abilities.
 It is the perfect company picnic location for their employees with over 800 in attendance.

 Keeping the Park Magical

 To help keep this park magical, they provided bins that made recycling, compost, cans and garbage collection a breeze.
 These were strategically placed throughout the venue to limit waste from littering the park (and recycling limited the need for garbage to be sent to the dump).
 Plastic bags, balloons and even disposable decorations were limited (even eliminated) while single-serving water bottles were prohibited.
 Instead compostable utensils and re-usable serving dishes were utilized.

 The Picnic Menu

 Cooked in a smoker box on-site, employees and their guests enjoyed delicious tri-tip, freshly grilled chicken breasts and an old-time favorite- all-beef hot dogs.
 All condiments were provided in bulk, rather than individual packets, to limit waste further.

-Event Solutions’ famous homemade chili, old-fashioned potato salad, barbeque baked beans and spring salad were included.
+Event Solutions’ picnic menu includes famous homemade chili, old-fashioned potato salad, barbeque baked beans, and spring salad were included.
 For dessert, assorted freshly baked cookies.
-Under their shaded umbrella tables, employees enjoyed bottomless sweet tea, lemonade, punch and filtered ice cold water while watching the games unfold.
+Under their shaded umbrella tables, employees enjoyed bottomless sweet tea, lemonade, punch, and filtered ice cold water while watching the games unfold.

 Fun & Games